Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: The method for constructing the unitary operations required in the MQCP-CD

-Let us first introduce the basic principle of the MQCPs-CD [27]-[33].
-In this kind of schemes, two conjugate measuring bases (MBs) are first required, which are denoted as $\{|a\rangle, |b\rangle\}$ and $\{|c\rangle, |d\rangle\}$.
-Here, $|\langle a|b\rangle|^{2}$=$|\langle c|d\rangle|^{2} = \sqrt{U}$.
-The choice approach for operation $C$ will be given in the following proof.
-Till now, an efficient method for constructing the required encoding operation and control operation has been presented.
+Before presenting the method for constructing the required operations, we first introduce the basic principle of the MQCP-CD in brief \cite{33_shil09,34_gao11,35_LB11,36_LB12,37_LB11,38_WTY11,39_LB, 40_HW12}.
+In this kind of protocols, two mutually unbiased bases, which are denoted as $\{|a\rangle, |b\rangle\}$ and $\{|c\rangle, |d\rangle\}$, are required for secure communication.
+Here, $\langle a|b\rangle$=$\langle c|d\rangle = \sqrt{U}$.
+The selection method for the operation $C$ will be given in the following proof.
+Thus far, a method for constructing the required encoding operation and controlling operation has been introduced.
+That is to say, if the operations $U$ and $C$ are constructed by this method, the four unitary operations $I$, $U$, $C$ and $UC$ cannot be discriminated unambiguously with only one opportunity.